industrial-edge/Performance-Analytics/docs/Installation.md

 Deploy the S7 Connector configuration.

-## Configure Data Service
+## Configure IIH Essentials
-Steps are created for an asset as aspects in the data service.
-An asset represent the stations and for each asset the aspects represents the steps.
+Steps are created for an asset as aspects in IIH Essentilas and automatically applied in Performance Insight.
+An asset represents, for this example, a car production "Station". and for each asset the aspects represents the steps.

 ![Dataservice Structure](graphics/Dataservice_Struktur.jpg)